thegli/yfquotes-cinnamon-desklet/README.md

 ![Screenshot](screenshot.png)

-This desklet is based on the [desklet from fthuin](https://cinnamon-spices.linuxmint.com/desklets/view/23).
+This desklet is based on the [desklet from fthuin](https://github.com/fthuin/yahoofinance-cinnamon-desklet).
 The data retrieval part is adopted to an alternative service url, after the Yahoo Finance community table got retired in May 2017.

-Tested with Debian 9 (Cinnamon 3.2), Linux Mint 18.2 (Cinnamon 3.4), Linux Mint 18.3 (Cinnamon 3.6), and Manjaro (Cinnamon 3.8).
+Tested with Linux Mint 17.0 (Cinnamon 2.2), Debian 9 (Cinnamon 3.2), Linux Mint 18.2 (Cinnamon 3.4), Linux Mint 18.3 (Cinnamon 3.6), and Manjaro (Cinnamon 3.8).

 ## Installation
 Either follow the installation instructions on [Cinnamon spices](https://cinnamon-spices.linuxmint.com/desklets), or manually download the folder **yfquotes@thegli** (below "files") and copy the folder and its content to *~/.local/share/cinnamon/desklets/*.

 ## Configuration
-Check out the desklet configuration settings, and choose the data refresh period, the quote details to display, and the list of quotes to show.
+Check out the desklet configuration settings, and choose the data refresh period, the list of quotes to show (see also [Known Limitations](#known-limitations)), and quote details to display.
 The default list contains the Dow 30 companies.

 ## Release Notes

 ### next
 Features:
-* show last-update timestamp of data refresh
+* show absolute price change amount
 * show last trade time/date
+* show timestamp of latest data refresh
+* add setting to configure rounding rule
+* make background transparency configurable
+* quote name links to Yahoo Finance details page
 * display severe errors such as network failure

 Bugfixes: